azzoti/Scala-STM-Ants/README.md

 Features of this scala version:

-- It uses the [Scala STM][scala-stm] and [Akka actors][akka] instead of clojure agents.
+- It uses the [Scala STM][scala-stm] for Refs and and [Akka actors][akka] instead of clojure agents.
 - It follows the clojure implementation very closely.
 - It  uses the Scala STM "Ref" class for managing shared state - this is a direct analog of Clojure "Ref" type.
 - Scala does not have a direct equivalent of Clojure agents, so Akka "Actors" are used in a similar way to the clojure agents.
   (This is _not_ an idiomatic usage of Akka actors.
 Conceptually "Actors" are intended never to share state and only communicate using message passing.)
 - The code is *implicitly* multi threaded and uses all available processors.
 (This can be seen if you set the ant sleep time to zero on startup).
 - On startup, the application allows you to select the number of ants to use, the ant sleep time, and whether the animator should "stop-the-world" to get a consistent world view.
-- For reasons I haven't tried to understand, Akka's default fork-join-executor actor dispatcher does not allow the "animator" actore any processing time, when more than 16 ants are used.
-So to make it work for any number of ants, the default dispatcher has bee set to use a "thread-pool-executor" and everything works beautifully
+- For reasons I haven't tried to understand, Akka's default fork-join-executor actor dispatcher does not allow the "animator" actor any processing time, when more than 16 ants are used.
+So to make it work for any number of ants, the default dispatcher has bee set to use a "thread-pool-executor" and everything works beautifully.

 Credits